Sea Snake Bite

 They can move both forward and backwards in the water with equal speed.
 They can dive as deep as 328 feet and stay underwater for two hours.
 It is an air breather and must come to the surface to survive.
 A sea snake has scales where as eels do not.

 Sea snakes are usually not aggressive unless provoked or cornered.
-Although they are highly venomous, only 20 % of bites result in significant symptoms or envenomation.
+Although they are highly venomous, only some bites result in significant symptoms or envenomation.

 The venom in injected by fangs.
 Most species fangs are not long enough to penetrate through a wetsuit.
 The venom is very potent and toxic.